Skip to footer content

 A destructor in the C# programming language is a specialized method designed to execute automatically when an object either goes out of scope or is explicitly set to null.
 This particular facet of C# holds immense significance, primarily revolving around the realm of resource management.
 Destructors, within their operational framework, empower developers to systematically release unmanaged resources, encompassing elements such as file handles, database connections, or network sockets.

-Within the syntax of C#, the first base class destructor exhibits a distinctive structure, characterized by the presence of the tilde (~) symbol, immediately followed by the same name as the class name.
+Within the syntax of C#, the destructor of a class exhibits a distinctive structure, characterized by the presence of the tilde (~) symbol, immediately followed by the class name.
 This sets it apart from constructors in a fundamental way—destructors abstain from the inclusion of parameters, rendering their implementation remarkably straightforward and concise.
 This absence of parameters contributes to the simplicity and clarity of destructors and their integration into C# codebases.

 C# Destructor (How It Works For Developers) Figure 1 - C# Destructor compilation process diagram.